 Operating hours: 09:30am to 7:00pm, daily

 Admission fees: KRW7,000 (S$7.02) for one-way beach train ticket per pax and KRW35,000 (S$35.11) for one-way sky capsule ticket for 2 pax.

 Continue your adventure at Busan’s most representative seaside, the Haeundae Beach

-When it comes to the most prominent beach in Busan, it is no doubt the Haeundae Beach.
-As the ultimate summer vacation hotspot and the seaside of choice for both foreigners and locals alike, the beach front is extremely popular for its endless water activities.
+When it comes to the most prominent and popular beach in Busan, it is no doubt the Haeundae Beach.
+As the ultimate summer vacation hotspot and the seaside of choice for both foreigners and locals alike, the beach front is extremely popular for its endless water activities, just like in Singapore.
 Coupled with a plethora of events and festivals such as the annual Haeundae Sand Festival and Haeundae Lighting Festival, especially over the summer months, Haeundae Beach is the perfect place to unwind.

 Address: U-dong Haeundae-gu Busan

 Get a taste of Busan’s food scene at the Haeundae Traditional Market